Rated Excellent Online

 Flats situated above commercial premises — particularly takeaways, restaurants or other food businesses — face additional restrictions from many lenders due to concerns about noise, smells, infestation risk and the difficulty of insuring mixed-use buildings.
 Lenders who will consider these properties usually cap their LTV at 70% or lower.

 If you own a leasehold flat with any of these complicating factors, working with a whole-of-market secured loan broker is strongly recommended.
-Brokers with access to specialist and non-high-street lenders will be able to identify the most appropriate route rather than simply applying to lenders who are likely to decline.
+Brokers with access to specialist and non-high-street lenders such as Evolution Money, Equifinance, Precise Mortgages and United Trust Bank will be able to identify the most appropriate route rather than simply applying to lenders who are likely to decline.

 Important: Your home may be repossessed if you do not keep up repayments on your mortgage.
 There will be a fee for mortgage advice.
 The actual rate available will depend on your circumstances.
 Think carefully before securing other debts against your home.